CYBER MONDAY: Get Lifetime Access to All Themes & Plugins for only $299 - 37/100 Licenses remaining View Details →

 change-language-wp

-In order to use a localized WordPress theme in a different language, you have to change the language of your WordPress site to the same language in which you plan to translate the theme.
+To use a localized WordPress theme in a different language, you have to change the language of your WordPress site to the same language in which you plan to translate the theme.

-2. Download and Install Loco Translate Plugin
+2. Download and Install the Loco Translate Plugin

 loco-translate-plugin